 down the steps.
 He was always loud enough.

-Nancy White is the author of two books, Sun, Moon, Salt (winner of the Washington Prize) Detour.
-Her work appears in The Antioch Review, Black Warrior Review, FIELD, Ploughshares, Rattle, Virginia Quarterly Review and others.
+Nancy White is the author of two books, Sun, Moon, Salt (winner of the Washington Prize) and Detour.
+Her work appears in The Antioch Review, Black Warrior Review, FIELD, Ploughshares, Rattle, Virginia Quarterly Review, and others.
 She is editor and president at The Word Works and professor of English and creative writing at SUNY Adirondack.

 Image: “jylinnicole22 2” by CourtneyBernardo